omartrinidad/bachelor_thesis/README.md

 - Final PDF
 - Tex file

-The thesis is written in Spanish and also in English according to the UJAT, DAIS format.
+The thesis is written in Spanish according to the UJAT, DAIS format.
+However, I have developed a more fancy style.

 # ToDo: